 I’ve always enjoyed the music of Dark Tranquillity, but not to the point I’ve been overly impressed or felt that they were a band that should be a staple in my playlists.
-Moments has changed that for me.
+Moment has changed that for me.
 With this album I feel more connected to their music than I ever have and I feel this album calling to me.
 I don’t know if it’s how the music flows, the delivery of the vocals or that I recognize my own life changes through the lyrics, but this album changes the way I see this band.
 The depth in this album is sure to resonate with many people, especially with the year we’ve all had.

 In summary, I think listeners should be ready to embark on a new journey with Dark Tranquillity and go into this listening experience with no preconceived expectations to fully feel this album.
-Moments feels like the start of something new.
+Moment feels like the start of something new.

-Moments was recorded at Nacksving Studios and Rogue Music by Martin Brändström and then mixed/mastered by Jens Bogren at Fascination Street Studios.
+Moment was recorded at Nacksving Studios and Rogue Music by Martin Brändström and then mixed/mastered by Jens Bogren at Fascination Street Studios.